Equity, Diversity, Accessibility, and Inclusion Statement

 Girl looking up at Martin Luther King Jr. memorial

-Now is the time for our community to support one another as we work harder at building an equitable, diverse, accessible, and inclusive campus.
+Now is the time for our community to support one another as we work harder at building a diverse, equitable, inclusive, and accessible campus.
 We want you to know that we are here to support you, so please reach out to us with questions, concerns, and/or suggestions to better serve you today and in the future.
 You can contact our team via email at suwise@syr.edu.

 We know that to continue on this journey to an equitable, respectful, and hopeful future, we must also take care of ourselves and each other.
 We – the faculty and staff of WiSE – want you to know that we are here and ask, “What can we do for and with you?”